-AI-powered marketing dashboards integrate personalization, SEO, and analytics data for comprehensive insights
+AI marketing dashboards combine personalization, SEO, and analytics for deep insights

 What is AI in Marketing?